AtsukoCoffey/healthy-food-recipes/README.md

 ### 5. Surface Plane

 #### Colour
 The color scheme that was originally planned has been changed to one that is more neutral and calming.
-[CREDITS Content References - Adobe Color API](#credits-content)
+[TECHNOLOGY - Coolor](#tech)

 ![Colour scheme](readme-img/ux-colour.png "Colour scheme")